 We’re all of a similar age and come from the same background, and although the music from each act is different, it does feel similar in a way.
 Also, it’s nice to have some kind of support because even just for myself to get on a support tour is really difficult if you’re not on a big label.
 It’s nice that we have this group mentality of “right, we’re going do something and we’re going to do it” and it’s going to be called THIS and the poster is going to have a Soviet style that we all really like!

-The Electricity Club gives its warmest thanks to HANNAH PEEL
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Hannah Peel

 Special thanks also to Josh Cooper at 9PR and Steve Malins at Random Management